saipranathid/sdudigani_vsd-hdp/Day 15/README.md

 **Package:** In any embedded board we have seen, the part of the board we consider as the chip is only the PACKAGE of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by WIRE BOUND method which is none other than basic wired connection.

 ![Alt Text](images/1.png)

+The architecture inside the arduino chip is shown below

 ![Alt Text](images/2.png)

 ### QFN-48 (Quad Flat No-Leads) Package
 The QFN-48 is a compact, high-performance IC package offering 48 solder-able pads on a 7 mm × 7 mm footprint.
 Its leadless “no-leads” design minimizes PCB real estate while providing excellent thermal and electrical characteristics.

+The architecture inside the processor/ Soc is shown below.
+Various packages are available and the chip is present inside the package as shown in the diagram below.
 ![Alt Text](images/3_package_example.png)

 **Key Features:**